The Great Belize Blue Hole Adventure

 This underwater sinkhole attracts divers far and wide as the holy grail of dive sites.
 What was once a limestone cave in the past soon collapsed into a sinkhole that’s 1,000 feet wide and over 400 feet deep.
-Back in 1971, renown underwater explorer Jacques Costeau deemed the mysterious hole one of the top ten dive sites in the word as he sailed down the hole in his ship Calypso and explored its secrets in his TV show The Undersea World of Jacques-Yves Costeau.
+Back in 1971, renowned underwater explorer Jacques Cousteau deemed the mysterious Great Blue Hole as one of the top ten dive sites in the world as he sailed down the hole in his ship Calypso and explored its secrets in his TV show The Undersea World of Jacques-Yves Cousteau.

-Since Cousteau’s visit, the site has been preserved by the Belize government and designated a World Heritage Site.
-The Great Blue Hole lies in the middle of Lighthouse Reef Atoll and divers head out 100 kilometres away from Belize City to reach it.
-The tranquil abyss is located in between a ring of aqua blue shallow water and it’s surrounded by tropical aquatic life, such as sharks, barracuda and lobsters.
+Since Cousteau’s visit, the Belize government has preserved the site and designated it a UNESCO World Heritage Location.
+The Great Blue Hole lies in the middle of Lighthouse Reef Atoll, and our divers are only a 30-minute boat ride away to visit vs. the 100-kilometer trip from Belize City to reach it.
+The tranquil abyss is located in between a ring of aqua-blue shallow water, and it’s surrounded by tropical aquatic life, such as sharks, barracuda, and lobsters.

-Visit Belize Dive Haven, hop onto one of our chartered boats and peer upon one of Belize’s seven wonders with your own two eyes.
+Visit Belize Dive Haven, and hop onto one of our resort dive boats to peer upon one of Belize’s seven wonders with your own two eyes.
 It’s an adventure you’ll never forget.